DataDog/datadog-agent/docs/public/components/shared_features/status.md

 ## Status Providers

 There are two types of status providers:
-- Header Providers
-- Regular Providers
+- Header Providers: those providers are displayed at the top of the status output.
+This section is reserved for the most important information about the agent, such as agent version, hostname, host info, metadata, etc.
+- Regular Providers: those providers will be rendered after all the header providers.

 Each provider has the freedom to configure how they want to display their information for the three types of status output: JSON, Text, and HTML.
 This flexibility allows you to tailor the output to best suit your component's needs.

-The JSON and Text outputs are displayed within the status CLI, while the HTML output is used for the agent GUI.
+The JSON and Text outputs are displayed within the status CLI, while the HTML output is used for the Agent GUI.

 To guarantee consistent output, we order the status providers internally.
 The ordering mechanism is different depending on the status provider.
 We order the header providers based on an index using the ascending direction.
-The regular providers are ordered based on their names.
+The regular providers are ordered alphabetically based on their names.

-### Header Providers
+### Header Providers Interface

-The interface of the header providers is:

 ```go
 type HeaderProvider interface {